ten-protocol/go-ten/tools/azuredeployer/enclavedeployer/README.md

 ## Testing changes

 Changes can be tested by checking out a branch on the VM or scp-ing the changed files over to the box.
-You will need to re-run the docker build from inside the obscuro-playground dir on the VM:
+You will need to re-run the docker build from inside the go-obscuro dir on the VM:

     sudo docker build -t obscuro_enclave -f dockerfiles/enclave_local_build.Dockerfile .